 4. Local and Unit Chapters shall maintain accounts of all business and financial transactions on a calendar year basis.

-5. Local and Unit Chapters shall prepare a summary of the year's receipts and disbursements following a format presented by the Association Treasurer.
+5. Local and Unit Chapters shall prepare a summary of the year's receipts and disbursements following a format presented by the Associations Treasurer.
 All the chapters charitable donations shall be listed by a format presented by the Associations Treasurer that includes the charities names, the amount and, if not sent to the First Marine Division Association, the location sent.
-The List shall be included with 6(a) below.
+The list shall be included with 6a below.

-7. No Local or Unit Chapter shall pay compensation to an Officer, Director, member or employee any salary without specific approval of the National BOD.
+7. No Local or Unit Chapter shall pay any compensation to a Officer, Director, member or employee any salary without specific approval of the National BOD.

-8. Local and Unit Chapters may impose dues upon their members over and above the dues for membership in the National Association.
+8. Local and Unit Chapters may impose dues upon their members over and above dues for

-11. Local and Unit Chapters shall not conduct an enterprise of any kind for fund raising which does not conform to local, state, federal laws, regulations and established local customs.
+11. Local and Unit Chapters shall not conduct an enterprise of any kind for fund raising which does not conform to local, state, and federal laws, regulations, and established local customs.
 Fund raising activities for all charities is permissible.

 a.
-Local and Unit Chapters shall procure from the National Executive Committee, or BOD permission to incur such obligation indicating in their application the reasons and the financial capability to support the contemplated action.
+Local and Unit Chapters shall procure from the National Executive Committee or BOD

 b.
 The foregoing is not intended to restrict the incurring of obligations for the conduct of affairs for which there is reasonable expectation that the costs will be defrayed by the members attending the regular meeting or special meeting called for that purpose.